MicrosoftDocs/xamarin-docs/docs/cross-platform/macios/unified/updating-mac-apps.md

 ---
 title: "Updating Existing Mac Apps"
-description: "Follow these steps to update an existing Xamarin.Mac app to use the Unified API." ms.prod: xamarin ms.assetid: 26673CC5-C1E5-4BAC-BEF4-9A386B296FD5
+description: "This document describes the steps that must be followed to update a Xamarin.Mac app from the Classic API to the Unified API." ms.prod: xamarin ms.assetid: 26673CC5-C1E5-4BAC-BEF4-9A386B296FD5
 author: asb3993